postpostmodern/sass-generator-tmbundle/README.markdown

 Then, git it:

-`git clone git://github.com/postpostmodern/sass-generator-tmbundle.git "SASS Generator.tmbundle"`
+`git clone git://github.com/postpostmodern/sass-generator-tmbundle.git "Sass Generator.tmbundle"`

 Finally, if TextMate is already running, reload your bundles: